gofynd/fdk-client-swift/documentation/PLATFORM.md

 | --------- | ----  | --- |
 | brandId | string | Id of the brand to be viewed. |

-This API helps to get data associated to a particular brand.
+This API allows to edit meta of a brand.

 *Success Response:*

-Brand object.
-See example below or refer `GetBrandResponseSerializer` for details
+Returns a success response

-Schema: `GetBrandResponseSerializer`
+Schema: `SuccessResponse`